Aliona83/project2/README.md

 * Testing

 ## Project Goals
+***
-To create this project, I was inspired by the moment when approached by holidays .The idea came to me while we with family where decorating Christmas tree. when creating this Quiz ,I thought not only for adults, but also that this qzuiz would be interesting for children.
-Question of various types were selected for both children and adults.
-This is such a family game taht you can play on Christmas holidays togethter with your friend and family.
+To create this project, I was inspired by the moment when approached my holidays.
+The idea came to me while we with family were decorating a Christmas tree.
+When creating this Quiz, I thought it not only for adults but also that this quiz would be interesting for children.
+Questions of various types were selected for both children and adults.
+This is such a family game that you can play on the Christmas holidays together with your friend and family.
+    I want that for Gamer player will be to easy. understant the main purpose of the Quiz and learn something from quiz.
 ## Target Audience
+***

-This project will help to remember some tradition facts about Christmas.
-The purpose of this project is to bring the whole family together, create a pleasant atmosphere ans sense of celebration.
+This project will help to remember some traditions, and facts about Christmas.
+The idea of this project is to bring the whole family together, and create a pleasant atmosphere and sense of celebration.
+I want that this game to be easy to understand how to ply.
+And it would be easy to control this game first of all for kids.
+Each game has to be a fun.

+## Structure
+***
+The game will be broken into three areas :
+#### Home page :